relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/Office_365_email_and_calendar_via Collect.md

   - Client Secret (copy the **Value** field)
   - Domain (mycompanydomain.com)

-Make sure you copy the **Value** field value for your Client Secret.
-Do not accidentally copy the Secret ID.
+Make sure you copy the **Value** field item for your Client Secret.
+Do not accidentally copy the Secret ID item as this is not the your Client Secret.
 {: .warn }

 Limit the access of Relativity Collect to specific Microsoft user accounts and mailboxes by using the New-ApplicationAccessPolicy Powershell cmdlet.
 For more information, see [Microsoft documentation](https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access).